PerfectFit-project/virtual-coach-main/README.md

 ## Setup
 1. Create a file called `.env` in the root of this app.
 Save the therapist email address, password and ID in your `.env` file as THERAPIST_EMAIL_ADDRESS, THERAPIST_PASSWORD and THERAPIST_ID, respectively.
-How to get the ID is explained [here](https://github.com/PerfectFit-project/niceday-components/tree/main/niceday-api#what-is-my-user-id).
+In the .env file the `TEST_USER_ID` must be also contained.
+This id will be used to populate the DB with test data How to get the ID is explained [here](https://github.com/PerfectFit-project/niceday-components/tree/main/niceday-api#what-is-my-user-id).
 The .env file must also contain `DATABASE_URL`, which points to the location of the perfectfit database on a running postgres server.
 For local development this will normally be: `postgresql+psycopg2://root:root@db/perfectfit`